-(photo: Polaroid snapshot of David Bowie visiting NEO nightclub, Lincoln Park, Chicago, August, 1980)
+(photo: Polaroid snapshot of David Bowie with some of our mutual friends visiting our favorite nightclub together, Chicago, August, 1980)

 A few readers have suggested that I should re-post this reflection on David Bowie, who died a year ago (as of tomorrow), on January 10, 2016.
 This was originally posted a few days ago within a listing of various persons who passed on in 2016.